modxcms/ampify/core/components/ampify/docs/readme.txt

 However, it has the disadvantage that AMP views will be rendered at a different URI than the canonical.
 At the minimum, the Context's base_url will be prefixed, for example: `/amp/resource-alias.html` versus `/resource-alias.html`

+Also, if you have a lot of pre-existing Resources for which you want to provide an AMP view, you'll need to add them all to the ContextResource table by triggering the `OnDocFormSave` Event on all of them—or modify the ContextResource table yourself, programmatically.
+Until the CMP with bulk actions is developed (in a later version soon-to-come) this is a drawback of the 'context' mode.

 ### Param Mode

 In 'param' mode, the Plugin action is triggered when the GET param specified is set, in the URL string.
 This will override the `amp_context` property.
 In this mode: